felipeagc/tinyshader/README.md

 [[vk::binding(2, 1)]] SamplerState gInput3; // Binding: 2, Set: 1
 ```

-### Entry point inputs/outputs
+### Stage inputs/outputs
-As of now, you cannot pass the inputs of shader entry points as a struct.
+You can either pass the stage inputs/outputs as individual parameters or put them in a struct, where
+each struct member occupies a location.
-You also cannot pass the outputs as return values.
+You can also use the returned value of a function as the stage output.

-You need to use in/out parameters for that instead, for example:
+Examples of stage inputs/outputs:

 ```hlsl
 void main(